-Error Message Meaning ERROR: queryA ENOTFOUND The DNS name of the MiCollab Client Service cannot be resolved from the internet.
-Error: connect ECONNREFUSED The MiCollab Client Service is not started or not reachable.
+Error Message Meaning ERROR: Failed to resolve the hostname micollab.example.com The DNS name of the MiCollab Client Service cannot be resolved from the internet.
+ERROR: Failed to connect to the MiCollab Client Service host micollab.example.com : [Errno 111] Connection refused The MiCollab Client Service is not started or not reachable.
 UCA websocket requests for the TCP port 36008 are blocked by a firewall.
 The MiCollab Client connector on the MBG is not enabled or is configured incorrectly.
-Error: connect ETIMEDOUT The MiCollab Client Service is not reachable or requests for the TCP port 36008 are blocked by a firewall.
-Error: socket hang up The MiCollab Client Service does not respond.
+ERROR: Failed to connect to the MiCollab Client Service host micollab.example.com : The read operation timed out The MiCollab Client Service is not reachable or requests for the TCP port 36008 are blocked by a firewall.
+ERROR: Failed to connect to the MiCollab Client Service host micollab.example.com : Connection to remote host was lost.
+The MiCollab Client Service does not respond.
 Most likely a connection issue between MBG and MiCollab Server.

-Error: read ECONNRESET The MiCollab Client Service does not respond.
-Most likely a connection issue between MBG and MiCollab Server.
-Error: DEPTH_ZERO_SELF_SIGNED_CERT TLS certificate issue.
+Error Message Meaning ERROR: DEPTH_ZERO_SELF_SIGNED_CERT TLS certificate issue.
 The certificate of the MiCollab Client Service is self-signed.
 Make sure that the certificate is correctly installed on both MBG and MiCollab Server.
 Run the following command from any other host on the internet in order get more details: openssl s_client -CAfile /etc/pki/tls/certs/ca-bundle.crt -connect mas.yourmashostname.com:36008 < /dev/null.

-Error Message Meaning Error: SELF_SIGNED_CERT_IN_CHAIN TLS certificate issue.
-Run the following command from any other host on the internet in order get more details: openssl s_client -CAfile /etc/pki/tls/certs/ca-bundle.crt -connect mas.yourmashhostname.com:36008 < /dev/null Error: UNABLE_TO_VERIFY_LEAF_SIGNATURE TLS Certificate issue.
+ERROR: Failed to connect to the MiCollab Client Service host micollab.example.com - SSL certificate verification failed.
+TLS certificate issue.
+Run the following command from any other host on the internet in order get more details: openssl s_client -CAfile /etc/pki/tls/certs/ca-bundle.crt -connect mas.yourmashostname.com:36008 < /dev/null ERROR: UNABLE_TO_VERIFY_LEAF_SIGNATURE TLS Certificate issue.
 The certificate chain is missing or not properly installed.
 Verify that the right intermediate certificates are installed on the internet facing MBG.
 The MBG might require a reboot after certificate installation to activate them.
-Error: Hostname/IP doesn't match certificate's altnames TLS certificate issue.
+ERROR: Failed to connect to the MiCollab Client Deployment host micollab.example.com - SSL certificate hostname mismatch.
+TLS certificate issue.
 The name of the certificate does not match to the name used by the MiCollab Client server.
-Run the following command from any other host on the internet in order get more details: openssl s_client -CAfile /etc/pki/tls/certs/ca-bundle.crt -connect mas.yourmashhostname.com:36008 < /dev/null Error: Server responded with a non-101 status: 200 Response Headers Follow: content-type: text/html The connection test gets a reply for the TCP port 36008, but the connection could not be identified as a websocket connection.
+Run the following command from any other host on the internet in order get more details: openssl s_client -CAfile /etc/pki/tls/certs/ca-bundle.crt -connect mas.yourmashostname.com:36008 < /dev/null ERROR: Server responded with a non-101 status: 200 Response Headers Follow: content-type: text/html The connection test gets a reply for the TCP port 36008, but the connection could not be identified as a websocket connection.
 For some reason a different service or server responds to the request, but not the MiCollab Client service.